 The ancient land of the native Atfalati People is being covered forever in concrete, parking, and smokestacks.
-If you have read my work you know for me this is hard, this is my hometown of 58 years.
+If you have read my work, you know for me this is hard; this is my hometown of 58 years.
 I feel ill when I drive out there and see the concrete jungle that we have allowed to be built.
 My friends have left.
 The farmers I worked for are gone.
 The land is no longer sweet with corn and wheat.
 Instead of local legendary families who built this town, we have foreign corporations and the world’s largest industrial developer, owned by a Texas billionaire, playing monopoly with it.
 But I need to put up or shut up.
 So do you.
-But what if we don’t want to do either, and don’t want to leave?
-Well, therein for me, and many of you too, is the dilemma.
+But what if we don’t want to do either and don’t want to leave?
+Well, therein for me, and many of you too is the dilemma.

 As seen last week, here is the first thing people entering Hillsboro, Oregon see now along NE Brookwood.
 A data center with massive concrete walls, no windows, and spiked iron fences surrounding the Gulag-like facility.

 These jobs that are coming, and those that already have, are the main reason and cause of why our kids can’t buy a home here.
 Hell, a large number of City Staff do not even live in Hillsboro.
-Partly because they can not afford it and partly because they chose to not be here with us.
+Partly because they can not afford it and partly because they chose not to be here with us.

 To all of you staff, you Councilors, you administrators, and business leaders, I say to you keep it going.
 Hurry it up.
 It is too much- much more than those of us who are #woke can handle anymore.
-But as you do this can you please spend the same amount of money and time on our housing and schools and crime rates?
+But as you do this, can you please spend the same amount of money and time on our housing and schools and crime rates?
 Can you openly write grants and tax breaks for housing developers wanting to build homes for our people?
 Can you adopt aggressive tax incentives and special programs for us to have homes?
 Will you allow creative infill and pull back strict regulations?
-You have to, dare I say you must because with every Million you spend on jobs you push another neighborhood of citizens out of their City, our city.
-This is not fair and an account is being made.
+You have to, dare I say you must, because with every Million you spend on jobs, you push another neighborhood of citizens out of their City, our city.
+This is not fair, and an account is being made.

-Hillsboro has long been known as the “Town that says Yes” as coined by former councilmen Roberts.
+Hillsboro has long been known as the “Town that says Yes,” as coined by former councilmen Roberts.
 Yes is a powerful word.
 Sometimes, however, the word No can be just as powerful.
 We have much to celebrate.
 Hopefully, this $48,000,000 dollar deal can be one of them.

 Having a home to live in and own should be another.